IBM/ansible-for-i-sap/docs/docsite/rst/upgrade_sap_kernel.rst

 Example Playbook
 ----------------

-The example playbook is based on the assumption that a configuration file and an inventory file with contents similar to the :ref:`configuration documentation <IBM.ansible-for-i-sap.docsite.install_and_config.configuration>` exist in the current directory.
-It replaces the existing kernel of SAP system PRD with a new stack kernel in the same release.
+The example playbook is used to replace the existing kernel of SAP system PRD with a new stack kernel in the same release on several hosts.
+It is based on the assumption that a configuration file and an inventory file with contents similar to the :ref:`configuration documentation <IBM.ansible-for-i-sap.docsite.install_and_config.configuration>` exist in the current directory.
 The necessary archives must have been downloaded from the SAP Software Distribution Center and stored in directory /tmp/downloads/kernel.
 The playbook is located in the current directory, named replace_kernel_in_same_release.yml and has the following contents:

 .. code:: YAML